Tuesday, November 5, 2024

-For those enchanted by the rhythmic chordal melodies Joanne Shaw Taylor’s been slotting into a whole batch of songs over her last few albums, the video for newly released single ‘All The Things I Said, proves a treat because you can see just what is she’s doing.
+For those enchanted by the rhythmic chordal melodies Joanne Shaw Taylor’s been slotting into a whole batch of songs over her last few albums, the video for her previous single ‘All The Things I Said, proves a treat because you can see just what is she’s doing.
 That it looks deceptively simple yet so effective is small reward for those less talented.

 That it’s just chinking away in the mix within what’s another in Taylor’s radio-friendly crossover tunes is cool.
 More revealing, once you start listening properly is the direct openness of the words she sings, recalling a past relationship.
 As background chorus vocals start repeating the title, like some dream one can’t escape, a brief guitar solo cuts through, dancing lightly but with deliberate purpose.